What is an Interrupted Aortic Arch?

 In a child with interrupted aortic arch, the PDA gives another way to get enough blood flow to the lower body.

 If a ventricular septal defect is present, blood will be moved (shunted) from the left side to the right side of the heart.
-This shunting causes an increase blood flow to the lungs.
+This shunting causes an increase in blood flow to the lungs.
 This leads to congestive heart failure as well.

 Signs and Symptoms

 Signs and symptoms of poor perfusion or congestive heart failure may develop when the ductus arteriosus begins to close.
-This is around the first day or two of life.

 Diagnosis